All articles

 PostEx is the youngest courier on this list and the most financially innovative.
 It is the only courier in Pakistan that offers advance COD — meaning you receive your cash before the parcel is even delivered to the customer.
 For growing brands that are reinvesting their COD proceeds into inventory, this is a structural cash flow advantage that no other standard courier offers.

-Beyond advance COD, PostEx has a standard T+3 payout timeline, matching Trax as the fastest in the market.
+Beyond advance COD, PostEx's standard payout timeline is reported by operators as among the fastest in the market, similar to Trax — confirm the current terms directly with PostEx.
 Coverage at 350 or more cities is solid for a courier launched in 2020.
-The API is modern with good documentation, and the product team has been actively building features for ecommerce integrations.
+The API is modern with good documentation, and the product team has been actively building features for ecommerce integrations, including return CN booking via API.
 Advance COD comes with a fee — typically a percentage of the COD amount — so brands need to model whether the cash flow benefit outweighs the cost at their specific order volume and AOV.

 PostEx is the courier to evaluate seriously for any brand whose primary constraint is cash flow rather than coverage.
+See the full PostEx integration guide for how booking, tracking, and return CNs work end-to-end.
 Best use cases: fast-growing brands with cash flow constraints, D2C brands reinvesting COD into restock, any operation where unlocking COD cash before delivery changes what is operationally possible.

 Swyft (Est. 2018)